US ambassador accuses South Africa of providing arms to Russia; president cites investigation

 Putin is due to visit South Africa in August for a meeting of leaders of the BRICS economic bloc, which is made up of Brazil, Russia, India, China and South Africa.

-South Africa is a signatory to the international war crimes court and therefore obliged to arrest Putin.
-But the government has indicated it will not detain the Russian leader and has threatened to leave the ICC instead.
+South Africa is a signatory to the international war crimes court and obliged to arrest Putin.
+The government indicated it would not detain the Russian leader and threatened to leave the ICC instead, but Ramaphosa's office released a statement last month backtracking on the threat.

-South Africa's ruling African National Congress Party, which is led by Ramaphosa, sent a delegation to Moscow last month and spoke of strengthening ties with Russia, further straining the country's relationship with the U.S.

 Follow AP's coverage of the war in Ukraine: https://apnews.com/hub/russia-ukraine